 The UK’s Best Place To Live (Recap)

-Subscribe at the bottom of this page if you want to keep up with more posts like these and get savings and earnings ideas straight to your inbox.
+Subscribe at the bottom of this page if you want to get savings and earnings ideas straight to your inbox.

 Where did I buy my house?

-I bought my house in the southeast of England because that’s where I grew up and most of my family and friends are based there.
+I bought in the southeast of England because that’s where I grew up.
 I’ve lived and worked in London in the past and can still get there without too much effort for entertainment.
 I wanted to prove to myself that it was possible to buy in an expensive part of the country.
 I’m sure owning your own acre in Scotland is very nice (and affordable), but my priority was staying close to the people who matter to me the most.

 When did I start saving?